kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 ### Image Preprocessing in Keras

 Before training, we'll first modify our images to be better suited for training a convolutional neural network.
-For this task we'll use the Keras ImageDataGenerator function to perform data preprocessing and data augmentation.
+For this task, we'll use the Keras ImageDataGenerator function to perform data preprocessing and data augmentation.
 <br>

 #### Importing data generator from keras